-• New format-specific command
+New format-specific command CVTDBFXLSX

-CVTDBFXLSX

-- Excel 2007- 2010 only - DFNSTYLES parameter removed.
+- Excel 2007 and above (.xlsx) - ➤ DFNSTYLES parameter removed.
 The command interface has been simplified by removing the complex DFNSTYLES parameter.
-The same results can be achieved, more flexibly and simply, using styles created with CRTSPLDFN, or temporarily defined or overridden using OVRSTLDFN. - Heading lines defined on CVTDBFXLSX can now be 256 characters previously 128 - On the FromFile parameter the spool files displayed may be reduced by using F14=Subset.
-A user can save a subset selection for use with CVTSPL commands - > Far more flexibility on the Excel options, now including
+The same results can be achieved, more flexibly and simply, using styles created with CRTSTLDFN, or temporarily defined or overridden using OVRSTLDFN. - Heading lines defined on CVTDBFXLSX can now be 256 characters previously 128 - On the FromFile parameter the spool files displayed may be reduced by using F14=Subset.
+A user can save a subset selection for use with CVTSPL commands - Far more flexibility on the Excel options, now including

-• Excel export to database format
+Import Excel to database format IMPXLDBF

-IMPXLDBF

-- The existing command (CVTXLDBF) writes an iSeries database record for each cell in the workbook identified by the user.
+➤ The existing command (CVTXLDBF) writes an iSeries database record for each cell in the workbook identified by the user.
 This command writes a database record for each row in a workbook.
-Only Excel 2007-2010 (.xlsx) input will be supported, not .xls. - Addrows parameter on Stream File Option - > Append the converted data to an existing worksheet
+Only Excel 2007 and above (.xlsx) input is supported, not .xls.

+Addrows parameter on Stream File Option

+Append the converted data to an existing worksheet